 - Changed the dependency relationships between the modules (several times).
-This means that the order below is good for the current master branch on GitHub, but if you want to build an older release the order is different, and found here.
+This means that the order above is good for the current master branch on GitHub, but if you want to build an older release the order is different, and found here.

 First, you should use git to clone the source repositories, like this:

 git clone https://github.com/OPM/[modulename].git